rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 * <a target="_blank" href="https://aws.amazon.com/eks/">
 Amazon Elastic Container Service for Kubernetes (Amazon EKS)</a>
-was introduced December 2017 to work with AWS Elastic Load Balancing, IAM authentication, Amazon VPC isolation, AWS PrivateLink access, and AWS CloudTrail logging.
-EKS runs three Kubernetes masters across three Availability Zones in order to ensure high availability.
-EKS automatically provides a "highly available and scalable Kubernetes service" EKS automatically detects and replaces unhealthy masters, and provides automated version upgrades and patching for the masters. so you don't have to choose appropriate instance types.
+was introduced December 2017 to run three Kubernetes masters across three Availability Zones in order to ensure high availability.
+EKS automatically detects and replaces unhealthy masters, and provides automated version upgrades and patching for the masters.
+So you don't have to choose appropriate instance types.
+It of course leverages AWS Elastic Load Balancing, IAM authentication, Amazon VPC isolation, AWS PrivateLink access, and AWS CloudTrail logging.

 ## What is Kub?